wbcchsyn/python-thread_utils/docs/README.rst

  thread_utils
 ==============

-Easy to create and to treat python thread.
+Wrapper of threading module providing Actor interface.

-This module provides thread pool class and decorator to make callable run in background thread.
-The caller can access to the result or the exception through the future object easily.
+This module provides decorator to make function and method run in background thread, and thread pool class to pool worker threads.
+The caller thread can retrieve the return value or the unhandled exception in the background thread using the future object.
 The finished threads are joined by garbage collection.

 Requirements
 ============